craigahobbs/schema-markdown/doc/tool.rst

      -o PATH     Optional JSON type model output file path.
 Default is stdout.
      --compact   Generate compact JSON

-The **validate** command parses a :ref:`parser` file and a type and schema-validates one or more JSON files:
+The **validate** command parses a :ref:`schema-markdown:Schema Markdown` file and a type and schema-validates one or more JSON files:

 .. code-block:: text